-3.2 Water Quality Upstream and Downstream of the Dam
+3.2.1 Water Quality Upstream and Downstream of the Dam

 Paired data points from 2003 and 2004 were identified from the two water quality monitoring stations and compared to gain insight into differences in water quality upstream and downstream of the Project Area.
-Table 5 summarizes the number of data pairs available and the average difference and percentage change from upstream to downstream in water quality for all paired water quality samples for these stations.
+Table 7 summarizes the number of data pairs available and the average difference and percentage change from upstream to downstream in water quality for all paired water quality samples for these stations.
 Trends were graphically explored for specific conductance and turbidity due to the magnitude of difference in matched pairs.
-Both specific conductance and turbidity are higher at the downstream sampling station versus the upstream sampling station (Figures 6 and 7).
+Both specific conductance and turbidity are higher at the downstream sampling station versus the upstream sampling station (Figures 8 and 9).
 These differences are likely due to the fact that the upstream and downstream sampling stations are far enough apart (13.6 miles total) that other factors may be influencing these parameters, including that the downstream site is likely being affected by the urban corridor it traverses.
-Additional data will be acquired so that the degree to which the Project is affecting water quality in the watershed, the addition of more recently collected data in closer proximity to the Project Area will be helpful for determining current trends and informing additional resource studies and courses of action during the relicensing process.
+Additional data will be acquired so that the degree to which the Project is affecting water quality can be identified.
+While historical data are useful for characterizing the evolution of water quality in the watershed, the addition of more recently collected data in closer proximity to the Project Area will be helpful for determining current trends and informing additional resource studies and courses of action during the relicensing process.